bkraft4257/tic2/docs/tic_welcome.md

 faster, easier, and with a broader set of tools among our members then individuals could do on their own.

+There is currently a torrent of open-source packages for processing neuroimaging data.
+This makes it difficult for any single investigator to keep up with all the software packages.
+Many of these open source packages enable users to do sophisticated analyses with minimal setup and effort.
+However, each package still has it's idiosyncrasies and quirks.
+Sharing these quirks among TIC members in the form of documentation, wrapper functions, and test code benefits all of us.

-Software created by individual investigators is intended to be open-source and shared with TIC.
-Most of the software developed by TIC is intended to make processing neuroimaging data easier and use common tools.
+TIC members agree that sharing our knowledge and software is essential for processing our data faster and easier.
+Software created by individual investigators is intended to be open-source and shared with TIC members.
+Most of the software developed by TIC members is expected to be wrapper functions of other open source software (FreeSurfer, ANTS, FSL, etc.).
 These are the tools we are asking people to share.

 **Sharing software tools is completely voluntary.** Investigators may develop their own proprietary tools as part of their own research.
-We hope these tools will be shared through collaborations but investigators are not obligated to share these toosl.
+We hope these tools will be shared through collaborations but investigators are not obligated to share these tools.
+We believe this will encourage collaboration among our members but also provide investigators the reassurance that they can protect their research.

+##  Sharing Data with BIDS

 TIC has adopted the Brain Imaging Data Structure (BIDS) for easy collaboration.
 BIDS provides a common directory structure storing